History points to post-election gains for Wall Street

 Barack Obama was the only Democratic president since 1944 to preside over a split Congress, with Biden as his vice president.
 The average return for those four years was a sparkling 13%, although the gains followed a damaging recession and came as the markets were in the midst of what would become a record bull market.

 Trump has had a divided government the past two years.
-In 2019, the S&P rose about 29% and so far this year it’s up nearly 11%, despite a plunge in March and April that ended the long bull market.
+In 2019, the S&P rose about 29% and so far this year it’s up 8.2%, despite a plunge in March and April that ended the long bull market.

 With a Biden presidency, analysts say the upside to a divided government is the likelihood that there won’t be any major changes to tax policy or business regulations, because the Democratic president can be checked by a Republican-controlled Senate.